 Lowpass filtering was necessary to prevent aliasing.
-The filter had to be chosen such that it provided both a linear phase response in order to avoid phase distortion and a sufficiently steep gain roll-off.
-A cutoff frequency of 30 Hz was chosen which exceeded the highest frequency of interest and which would also attenuate any 50 Hz mains interference.
-A fourth-order Bessel lowpass filter satisfied the above requirements.20 This lowpass filter design was based on the Sallen and Key equivalent circuit21 using TL0741CP IC units.
+The filter had to be chosen such that it provided both a linear phase response in order to avoid phase distortion and a off frequency of 30 Hz was chosen which exceeded the highest frequency of interest and which would also attenuate any 50 Hz mains interference.
+A fourth-order Bessel lowpass filter satisfied the above requirements.
+This lowpass filter design was based on the Sallen and Key equivalent circuit using TLO741CP IC units.